ivan-korobkov/pdef/docs/language-guide.md

 Interfaces
 ----------
 An interface is a collection of strongly typed methods.
 Each method has a unique name, a number of or zero arguments, and a result.
-The result can be a data type or an interface.
+The result can be a data type, `void` or an interface.

 **Terminal/interface methods.**